swarmion/swarmion/user-docs/documentation/docs/1-swarmion-philosophy/index.md

 ## What is Swarmion?

+### Motivation

 Swarmion is an open-source framework for building type-safe Serverless microservices at scale.
 It takes full advantage of the **Serverless Framework** to handle deployment and provisioning of resources, while adding support for microservices and end-to-end type-safety.

+A great emphasis has been made on developer experience, since working with a Typescript monorepo is a challenge.

+### Approach

+Swarmion is composed of two parts:

+- a template for starting state-of-the-art projects
+- a set of tools and plugins, to ease the communication between microservices and secure their deployment

 ## Our core beliefs